-This section is only for applicants who are claiming children for their credit.
-You must provide all the information requested below for your child.
+This section is only for applicants who are claiming qualifying children for the credit.
+You must provide all the information requested below for your qualifying child(ren).
 Failure to provide information can result in a delay in processing your application.
+A qualifying child can only be claimed on one application by one individual or couple.